razroo/angular-content/architecture/lazy-loading/lazy-loading.md

     export class RazrooAboutModule {}

 The above is the cookie cutter process involved with creating a lazy loaded module within an Angular application.
-Thankfully, due to Angular, it is relatively painless process for what it is accomplishing.
+With Angular, it is relatively painless process for what it is accomplishing.
 It is architecture that is worth implementing early on in the app.
-In particular, it might save you from circular dependency nightmares later on.
+It might save you from circular dependency nightmares later on.

 [^1]: Just in case you are familiar with a different syntax, this is the
     latest syntax for Angular 8+.